InFact-coop/BlueCross/README.md

-### Next Sprint :runner:
+### Next Sprints :runner:
 If this design is move forward for a build sprint it is important to concentrate on key features that both __*solves the initital problem and implements feedback from user testing*__.

-Our current recommendations for an initial sprint would be:
+Our current recommendations for an initial sprints would be:
 * Implement feedback from user testing
 * To make the product useable on larger screen sizes
 * Improve accessibility - Product is currently not useable for people with hearing or visual impairments